xavlacey/impossible-quiz/README.md

 ## Demo

-Left-hand screen is the host and the other two screens are contestants.
-In real-life the host asks questions that have numerical answers and the contestants type their answers.
+The left-hand screen is the host and the other two screens are contestants.
+In real life the host asks questions that have numerical answers and the contestants type their answers.

 https://github.com/user-attachments/assets/6feb7224-80f9-4420-8bf6-17feefe19546